Attention All Providers of Developmental Disabilities Services:

 Isolation Due to COVID-19 Exposure, Exhibiting Symptoms

-During the state of emergency, people need to be quarantined or isolated if they are exposed to someone who tests positive for COVID-19 or if they are symptomatic of COVID-19.
+There continues to be a need for people to be quarantined or isolated if they are exposed to someone who tests positive for COVID-19, or if they exhibit possible COVID-19 symptoms.

 If a person requires quarantine or isolation and refuses to comply, the team must first attempt non-restrictive measures that ensure the health and welfare of that person and everyone else in the home.

 If the person continues to refuse the safety measures, the team will consider guidance from medically licensed professionals who know the person and risks to their health.
 The